Cost-Saving Ideas: How to Reduce Energy Costs

-You may also find cost savings from cooperative purchasing arrangements with other municipalities and school districts.
-There are several such arrangements already in place.
-Contact your county purchasing agent for more information on cooperative purchasing arrangements.
+You may also find cost savings through cooperative purchasing arrangements with other municipalities and school districts.
+Several such arrangements are already in place.
+Contact your county purchasing agent for more information about these arrangements.

-Note: There is no general statutory authority for local governments or school districts to enter into cooperative Pay Less for Energy purchasing arrangements with private corporations.
+Note: There is no general statutory authority for local governments or school districts to enter into cooperative purchasing arrangements with private corporations.

 Use Less Energy

-Appoint an Energy Manager and develop an overall energy management program to optimize energy use, including provisions for making your facilities more energy efficient as part of any future upgrades, maintenance, or new designs.
+- Appoint an Energy Manager and develop an overall energy management program to optimize current and future energy use.

-Get an energy audit or technical assistance study to determine where you can save.
-Contact the New York State Energy Research and Development Authority (NYSERDA), the New York Power Authority (NYPA), or the Long Island Power Authority (LIPA) for more information.
+- Get an energy audit or technical assistance study to identify where you can save.
+Contact the New York State Energy Research and Development Authority (NYSERDA) or the New York Power Authority (NYPA) for more information.

-Perform manufacturer-recommended routine maintenance of all equipment, including HVAC systems, to ensure optimal operation.
+- Perform manufacturer-recommended routine maintenance on all equipment, including HVAC systems.

-Tighten up windows and door frames; install weather stripping.
+- Tighten up windows and door frames and install weather stripping.

 - Use programmable thermostats to raise air conditioner settings and lower heating settings.